-- Upgrade existing low-cost (paint and post) intersections and bikeway improvements with permanent materials upon evaluation to transfer successful pilot programs into permanent infrastructure. - В
+Upgrade existing low-cost (paint and post) intersections and bikeway improvements with permanent materials upon evaluation to transfer successful pilot programs into permanent infrastructure.

-Create a park like transportation experience throughout the city by building a network of multimodal greenways.
+Create a park like transportation experience throughout the city by building a network of multimodal greenways and green streets.